 Having a wide range of subgroups ensures that healthy and sustainable food is on everyone’s agenda at all levels.

-All five of our subgroups are actively promoting many great projects.
+All of our subgroups are actively promoting many great projects.

 Subgroup 4 is currently working to encourage uptake of more food related businesses to join the Medway Food Partnership and increase healthy vending and water refill across all Medway Businesses.
-As part of this subgroup, we have also recently commissioned the Soil Association to deliver their whole-school food and nutrition programme, Food for Life, to schools across Medway over three years.
+As part of this subgroup, we have also recently commissioned research in to whole school food work to establish the best solution to support Medway Schools.

 Finally, having recently published the Oral Health Strategy, subgroup 5 is working to: